ROCm/rocBLAS/docs/source/API_Reference_Guide.rst

 5. Array arguments are passed by reference on the device.

-6. Scalar arguments are passed by value on the host with the following two exceptions.
-See the section Pointer Mode for more information on these two exceptions.
+6. Scalar arguments are passed by value on the host with the following exceptions.
+See the section Pointer Mode for more information on these exceptions:

 -  Scalar values alpha and beta are passed by reference on either the host or the device.